Visiting Wightwick: What to expect for your visit

 The Manor (ground floor only), Gallery, Tearoom, Shop, Second-Hand bookshop, Gardens and Woodland at Wightwick Manor and Gardens are now open.
 You no longer need to pre-book your visit to us, but please follow all government guidance and signage on site during your visit.

-Following government guidance, we've lifted social distancing rules and other Covid restrictions in England.
+Following government guidance, we've lifted some social distancing rules and other Covid restrictions in England, but face coverings are now required in the Old Manor Shop unless you are medically exempt.
 The safety of our visitors, volunteers and staff remains our top priority.
 We'll continue to provide hand sanitiser and stick to our high standards of cleanliness, and face coverings are recommended in enclosed, crowded areas.

 In this article you’ll find everything you need to know about what's open and what to expect from your visit.
 Please remember that Wightwick is a no smoking or vaping site (indoors and out) and dogs must be on a lead at all times.

 The safety of our staff, volunteers, visitors and local communities remains our priority.
 We urge people to follow government guidance and travel restrictions.